Corb3nik/Corb3nik.github.io/_posts/insomnihack-teaser-2018/2018-01-20-file-vault.md

 }
 ```

-Therefore, we _can_ pass arbitrary PHP objects to `unserialize()`, but we _can't_
+Therefore, we can pass arbitrary PHP objects to `unserialize()`, but we can't
 manipulate them since they will never be returned.

 Furthermore, the source code doesn't disclose any magic methods such as `__wakeup()`
 or `__destruct()`, which means we won't be able to win just with the `unserialize()`
-call...
+call.

 Lastly, even if we did manage to forge properly signed serialized objects, there are
-no methods allowing us to arbitrarly read/write files.
+**no methods allowing us to arbitrarly read/write files**.

-## The Bug - Corrupting Serialized Objects
+# The Bug - Corrupting Serialized Objects

 The vulnerability in the application, which makes this challenge so interesting,
 is in the following code :